beab1212/addis-music-v2/README.md

 CREATE EXTENSION IF NOT EXISTS vector;

 # Add vector columns for embeddings (1536 dimensions)
-ALTER TABLE "Track" ADD COLUMN IF NOT EXISTS "metaDataEmbeddingVector" vector(384);
+ALTER TABLE "Track" ADD COLUMN IF NOT EXISTS "embeddingVector" vector(384);
 ALTER TABLE "Track" ADD COLUMN IF NOT EXISTS "sonicEmbeddingVector" vector(512);

-ALTER TABLE "UserProfile" ADD COLUMN IF NOT EXISTS "metaDataEmbeddingVector" vector(384);
+ALTER TABLE "UserProfile" ADD COLUMN IF NOT EXISTS "embeddingVector" vector(384);
-ALTER TABLE "Artist" ADD COLUMN IF NOT EXISTS "metaDataEmbeddingVector" vector(384);
+ALTER TABLE "Artist" ADD COLUMN IF NOT EXISTS "embeddingVector" vector(384);
-ALTER TABLE "Album" ADD COLUMN IF NOT EXISTS "metaDataEmbeddingVector" vector(384);
+ALTER TABLE "Album" ADD COLUMN IF NOT EXISTS "embeddingVector" vector(384);
-ALTER TABLE "Playlist" ADD COLUMN IF NOT EXISTS "metaDataEmbeddingVector" vector(384);
+ALTER TABLE "Playlist" ADD COLUMN IF NOT EXISTS "embeddingVector" vector(384);
 ```

 #### Example